The Darkest Minds: Critical response

 A.A.
 Dowd of The A.V.
 Club called the film "a formulaic hodgepodge of secondhand plot points" and "an insult to its target demographic" of teen moviegoers.
 William Bibbiani of TheWrap praised the film and the cast, but concedes "it's not quite thrilling enough [...] so it plays a bit more like a manifesto than a sci-fi thriller."
 Monica Castillo of RogerEbert.com wrote that while the film has a "promising start", it "ultimately doesn’t quite deliver."

-Potential sequel
+Future

 The Darkest Minds is based on the first of four novels, three novellas and three short stories in The Darkest Minds series, and the film's ending sets the stage for future action.
 Director Jennifer Yuh Nelson has stated that she would be happy to return for a second film in the series, although no definitive plans have been announced.
-Reports indicate sequels are unlikely given the poor box office performance of the film.
+However reports indicate that sequels are unlikely given the poor critical and box office performance of the film.